Veterinary Equipment And Disposables Market Size and Share

 Veterinary Equipment And Disposables Market Analysis by Mordor Intelligence

-The veterinary medical equipment market is valued at USD 2.96 billion in 2025 and is forecast to reach USD 4.32 billion by 2030, advancing at a 7.8% CAGR during 2025-2030.
+The veterinary equipment and disposables market is valued at USD 2.96 billion in 2025 and is forecast to reach USD 4.32 billion by 2030, advancing at a 7.8% CAGR during 2025-2030.
 Growth is fuelled by sustained pet humanization that lifts spending on advanced diagnostics, regulatory disease-surveillance mandates within livestock sectors, and a steady pipeline of technology upgrades that shorten equipment replacement cycles.
 Momentum is reinforced by the spread of pet insurance, which improves client willingness to authorize higher-value procedures, and by rapid uptake of portable, AI-enabled devices that suit both clinic-based and mobile care models.
 Livestock operators add further demand through compulsory H5N1 testing regimes that require rugged point-of-care analyzers [1]Source: USDA APHIS, “Federal Order Requiring Testing for and Reporting of Highly Pathogenic Avian Influenza (HPAI) in Livestock,” aphis.usda.gov .
 Competitive rivalry is intensifying as platform players bundle instruments, consumables, cloud software, and AI analytics to create sticky ecosystems, while emerging manufacturers court cost-sensitive buyers with modular, service-light designs.
-Asia-Pacific’s build-out of private pet hospitals, alongside consolidation of fragmented chains, positions the region as the most dynamic geography for equipment vendors.
+Asia-Pacific’s build-out of private pet hospitals, alongside the consolidation of fragmented chains, positions the region as the most dynamic geography for equipment vendors.

 Key Report Takeaways